soundOfff/soundOfff/README.md

 # Hi, I'm Tomi 👋

-**Software Developer & Systems Engineering student** based in Argentina, with a passion for building robust, scalable software and a perpetual drive to learn.
+**Systems Engineering** based in Argentina, with a passion for building robust, scalable software and a perpetual drive to learn.

 I work across the full stack — from crafting user-facing features to designing backend architectures and optimizing production systems.
 I enjoy tackling hard problems, whether that's integrating cutting-edge AI into real products or debugging a nasty performance bottleneck in production.